 Bruquetas-Callejo, M., Böcker, A. (2021) Governmental response to the COVID-19 pandemic in Long-Term Care residences for older people: preparedness, responses and challenges for the future

 Last updated: January 23rd, 2023

 By law and by tradition, families are primarily responsible for care provision, with social institutions’ intervening when families are incapable of undertaking adequate care measures and LTC is provided mostly by unpaid carers in Poland.
 Some home care as well as residential care services are however also available through health and social care sector and more recently day care centres have gained prominence in providing support for people with LTC needs (Golinowska et al. 2017).

-The rate of long-term care beds in Poland is not only low and their geographical distribution is uneven.
-In 2019, nearly one-fifth of counties had no access to long-term residential care.
+The rate of long-term care beds in Poland is low, even though it has increased from 65 877 in 2011 to 76 090 in 2019 (source: Statista: Poland long-term care beds).
+There geographical distribution is uneven: in 2019, nearly one-fifth of counties had no access to long-term residential care.
 About 2.7 % of older people are in institutional care settings and 3.4 % use home care services.
 Some families draw on migrant carers, mostly from Ukraine, who tend to provide round-the-clock care (source: 2021: Ageing policies – access to services in different EU Member States).

 Golinowska, S., Sowa-Kofta, A. (2017) ‘The Polish policy landscape.
 Retrieved from CEQUA: Poland Country Report

 Last updated: July 18th, 2022 Contributors: Joanna Marczak |